liuzhhua/Shrub_Fractional_Mapping/README.md

 🌵 Shrub Fractional Abundance Mapping in Drylands
 Shrub Fractional Abundance (SFA) — the proportion of shrubs per unit area — is a vital metric for monitoring aridity and ecosystem health in arid and semi-arid regions.

-This project introduces a two-step AI & remote sensing framework combining Google Earth (0.5 m) imagery, Sentinel‑2 time series (20 m), and hybrid machine learning models to deliver accurate, scalable SFA maps.
+This project introduces a two-step deep learning & remote sensing framework combining very high-resolution imagery (VHR), Sentinel‑2 time series, and hybrid machine learning models to deliver accurate, scalable SFA maps.

 🔍 Overview
 Challenges